ejasmuhamed/stories/content/posts/slow-is-fast.md

 I started my career building website and playing around with tech stuff.

-My cousin brother started a company and I joined him as a CTO.
-A CTO **with minimal knowledge and wisdom** in the tech domain.
+My cousin brother started a company and I joined him as the CTO; **with minimal knowledge and wisdom** in the tech domain.
 A leap from building websites to heading a company's tech team; **impossible**, but that happened.

 I made a **significant error** in not starting slow, opting rapid climb up **the leadership ladder**.
 The C-suite title **tempted** me more than the Junior Software Engineer role.
 Ever since that, I have never worked below a C-suite role, or rather **I was not able to**.